Vector-ops/glix/content/posts/today-me-tomorrow-you.md

 In the 5 months since I have changed a couple of tires, given a few rides to gas stations and, once, went 50 miles out of my way to get a girl to an airport.
 I won't accept money.
 Every time I tell them the same thing when we are through:

 "Today you.... tomorrow me."

-tl;dr: long rambling story about how the kindness of strangers, particularly folks from south of the border, forced me to be more helpful on the road and in life in general.
-I am sure it won't be as meaningful to anyone else but it was seriously the highlight of my 2010.

-**edit: To the OP, sorry to jack your thread, this has nothing to do with Hitch Hiking.
-I sort of thought I could just get this off my chest, enjoy the catharsis and watch the story languish at the bottom of the page.
-Glad people like hearing the tale and I hope it moves you to be more helpful in your day to day. **